 Regulatory constraints hit your IT!

-In a GxP relevant environment IT must be defined according the regulatory requirements.
+In a GxP relevant environment IT must be defined according to the regulatory requirements.
 Following the rules (based on ICH, GCP, GAMP, etc.), generates a significant amount of work.
 The reasons being:

 - setting it up is time consuming